danasilver/tiny-human-time/README.md

 ### `humanize(t1, t2)`

 What you get when you `require('tiny-human-time')`.

-The order of `t1` and `t2` doesn't matter.
+`t1` and `t2` are instances of `Date` or integers whose value relative to one another is given in milliseconds.
+Their order doesn't matter.

 Returns the converted value and the greatest matching unit without going over.
 For example, `23 hours` will be followed by `1 day`.

 Supports: